-We stayed close to home & relaxed .. not a thing on the have-to list
+We stayed close to home and relaxed, without a thing on the have-to list

-Of course .. if you know us .. at home & relaxed always includes cooking .. along with a few glasses of wine .. and Pandora stations that serve up variations of mellow.
+Of course, if you know us, at home and relaxed always includes cooking, along with a few glasses of wine, and Pandora stations that serve up variations of mellow.

-The Chef tried a few recipes on the grill .. (coming soon) ..
-I made others from the chocolate/snack category
+My husband tried a few recipes on the grill (coming soon) I made others from the chocolate/snack category

-Always looking for interesting ways to add healthy fats ..
-My latest experiments have mostly included coconut oil.
-I've been pleasantly surprised.. no overpowering coconut taste .. it's held up well in baking
+Always looking for interesting ways to add healthy fats, my latest experiments have mostly included coconut oil.
+I've been pleasantly surprised.
+No overpowering coconut taste, and it's held up well in baking

-Peanut butter & cocoa in hand ..
-I went forth
+Peanut butter and cocoa in hand, I went forth

 Absolutely fantastic!
-We couldn't believe it.. the flavor is intense .. a beautiful creamy texture ..
-I love them
+We couldn't believe it.
+The flavor is intense, a beautiful creamy texture, and I love them

-Though I've read chocolate protein powder can be substituted one-for-one if a recipe calls for cocoa powder ..
-I've discovered the hard way that the results often can be dramatically different.
+Although I've read chocolate protein powder can be substituted one-for-one if a recipe calls for cocoa powder, I've discovered the hard way that the results often can be dramatically different.

-Lessons learned .. first make the recipe as described & slowly experiment from there.
+Lessons learned, first make the recipe as described and slowly experiment from there.

-I started by replacing 1/2 of the cocoa & upped the liquids each by the slightest of amounts .. and didn't notice one bit of a difference in the final product.
+I started by replacing half of the cocoa and upped the liquids each by the slightest of amounts and didn't notice one bit of a difference in the final product.

-When my ever faithful sweet tooth kicked in around 11pm ..
-A couple hours of work still to go ..
-I melted one as an addition to my greek yogurt
+When my ever-faithful sweet tooth kicked in around 11 pm.
+A couple of hours of work still to go, I melted one as an addition to my greek yogurt

 Peanut Butter Chocolate Protein Fudge

-- If using mini-muffins liners .. pour 1 Tbsp into each and 2 Tbsp/per muffin liner if making a regular size
+- If using mini-muffins liners, pour 1 Tbsp into each and 2 Tbsp/per muffin liner if making a regular size

 - Place the muffin pan in the refrigerator for 20-30 minutes or until the fudge has hardened.